mhdawson/AlexaMqttBridge/README.md

 https://alexa.myhost.com/alexa?XXXXXXXXX
 ```

-Were XXXXXX is a secret used to ensure we only accept requests from Alexa.
+Where XXXXXX is a secret used to ensure we only accept requests from Alexa.
 The portion after ```https://alexa.myhost.com/``` must match the value
 you configure for url in config.json as described below.